Anshraut9/My-resume_creation-Task/README.md

 # Resume Website

 This project is a simple, clean, and modern resume website built using HTML and CSS.
-It is designed to present your skills, contact information, education, and work experience in a visually appealing and accessible way.
+It is designed to present my skills, contact information, education, and work experience in a visually appealing and accessible way.

 ## Features
 - Responsive and minimalistic design